Website icon Xpert.Digital

 🤖💉 The role of artificial intelligence in the healthcare industry

-💡 Artificial intelligence (AI) has emerged in recent years as one of the most promising technologies that has the potential to fundamentally transform the healthcare industry.
-This transformation is being driven primarily by the increasing spread of digital health start-ups that are developing innovative solutions for a wide range of healthcare areas.
-This text highlights the current developments, challenges and potential of AI in the healthcare industry, based on the data and trends of 2020.
+Artificial intelligence (AI) has emerged in recent years as one of the most promising technologies with the potential to fundamentally transform the healthcare industry.
+This transformation is primarily driven by the increasing prevalence of digital health startups developing innovative solutions for various areas of healthcare.
+This text examines the current developments, challenges, and potential of AI in the healthcare sector, based on data and trends from 2020.

 🔍 Overview of the AI start-up scene in healthcare

-According to CB Insights 2020 data, the 150 most promising digital health startups are spread across different healthcare segments.
-The main areas include:
+According to CB Insights data from 2020, the 150 most promising digital health startups are spread across various segments of the healthcare sector.
+The most important areas include:

 • Clinical Intelligence & Enablement (17%)